-The WMU-Cooley Honor Code is a commitment that all entering students, and our faculty and staff, take during first-term orientation.
+The Cooley Law School Honor Code is a commitment that all entering students, and our faculty and staff, take during first-term orientation.
 The honor code words are "We Shall Not Lie, Cheat, Steal, or Plagiarize, or Tolerate Among Us Those Who Do."

-Before students can begin classes at WMU Cooley Law School, a Michigan or Florida judge administers this oath, and new students are introduced to WMU Cooley's Honor Code.
-Below are substantive excerpts from the WMU Cooley Law School Honor Code.
+Before students can begin classes at Cooley Law School, a Michigan or Florida judge administers this oath, and new students are introduced to Cooley's Honor Code.
+Below are substantive excerpts from the Cooley Law School Honor Code.

 At the Thomas M. Cooley Law School, ethics are as important as academic performance and the mastery of practical legal skills.
 The Honor Code emphasizes that ethics are an integral part of the Thomas M. Cooley Law School experience and encourages the development of the ethical values that law students and lawyers, as professionals, must possess.
 In addition, the procedures for enforcing the Honor Code assure the prompt and just resolution of suspected Honor Code violations for the protection of the Law School and its students, staff, and faculty; the public; and the legal profession.
 Enrollment in Cooley Law School signifies, among other things, a student’s commitment and obligation to aid in the enforcement and administration of the Honor Code.

 As used in this Code, the term "School-related Honor Code violation" means any act, as defined below, of lying, cheating, stealing, or plagiarism, or the toleration of any such conduct.

 Lying means knowingly misrepresenting or knowingly failing to disclose a material fact that a reasonable person would consider relevant under the circumstances.
 Examples of lying include, but are not limited to, the following: